-V.W.
+W.FF.
 Promotion

-Any case where a regular employee moves on a non-temporary basis to a different position in a higher salary range with the exception of such movement resulting from a compensation study or salary survey.
+Any case where a regular employee moves on a non-temporary basis to a different position classification on an ongoing basis in a higher salary range, with the exception of such movement resulting from a compensation study or salary survey.

-W.X.
+X.GG.
 Separation from Service

-Any case where employment ends through death, retirement, resignation, layoff or otherwise a termination of employment.
+Any case where employment ends through death, retirement, resignation, layoff or otherwiseother reason that results in a termination of employment.

-X.Y.
+Y.HH.
 Standby